toshi0607/Go-FAQ-Japanese-Edition/original.md

 functions—coroutines—onto a set of threads.
-When a coroutine blocks, such as by calling a blocking system call, the run-time automatically moves other coroutines on the same operating system thread to a different, runnable thread so they won't be blocked.
+When a coroutine blocks, such as by calling a blocking system call, the run-time automatically moves other coroutines on the same operating system thread to a different, runnable thread so they won’t be blocked.
 The programmer sees none of this, which is the point.
 The result, which we call goroutines, can be very cheap: they have little overhead beyond the memory for the stack, which is just a few kilobytes.

-To make the stacks small, Go's run-time uses resizable, bounded stacks.
+To make the stacks small, Go’s run-time uses resizable, bounded stacks.
 A newly minted goroutine is given a few kilobytes, which is almost always enough.
-When it isn't, the run-time grows (and shrinks) the memory for storing the stack automatically, allowing many goroutines to live in a modest amount of memory.
+When it isn’t, the run-time grows (and shrinks) the memory for storing the stack automatically, allowing many goroutines to live in a modest amount of memory.
 The CPU overhead averages about three cheap instructions per function call.